Adjunct senior lecturer

-I am an adjunct senior lecturer in Public Health Nutrition.
-Since early 2020 I am employed at the Swedish Food Agency (Livsmedelsverket), working on national dietary surveys and diverse nutritional issues in relation to public health and sustainability.
-Before that I worked at the Centre for Epidemiology and Social Medicine at the Region of Stockholm (formerly Stockholm County Council) for several years.
-There I worked with health promoting schools and issues related to nutrition and dietary habits in the region, and represented the region in the Swedish Food Agency's Network for Good Dietary Habits.
+Docent and adjunct senior lecturer in Public Health Nutrition.
+Since 2020 I work at the Swedish Food Agency (Livsmedelsverket), on national dietary surveys and scientific evaluation of issues related to public health nutrition and sustainability.
+Before that I worked at the Centre for Epidemiology and Social Medicine at the Region of Stockholm (formerly Stockholm County Council) for several years, on health promoting schools and issues related to nutrition and evaluation in the region.

 My research is focused on the importance of diet for public health and for a sustainable society.
 One strand of my research is assessing and understanding dietary habits, and another is how to influence dietary habits in practice, with a focus on evaluation, intervention and implementation, and reducing inequalities in health.

 A repeating theme of my research is the diets of children and adolescents, and in particular the topic of school meals.
 I helped to develop, validate and subsequently implement an innovative system for evaluating school meals (SkolmatSverige).
 It has been used by almost half of the country's primary schools to some degree.
-Using the data I have studied how school meal quality can change in the short term, and a long-term follow-up is ongoing.
+Using the data I have studied how school meal quality can change in the short term and long-term, and whether tools or policy have the greater effect.